 It is common to want to get rid of our pain instead of turning toward it with self-compassion.
 How do we care for the younger, hurting parts of ourselves?
-How do we love what hurts - especially when our emotions feel so young, painful and inconvenient to our adult mind?
+How do you love what hurts - especially when your emotions feel so young, painful and inconvenient to your adult mind?

 Below, I share an effective self-compassion meditation that is inspired by psychologist Dr. Kathy McGuire.